cloudnativedevops/blog/content/posts/Kubernetes at Work - Katy Pedelty.md

 So, I do have some thoughts on this from my work at Google and my proximity to the team that worked on developing a framework for service consumption.

 I think with K8s, there may be some stronger ways to utilize other APIs with services running in your container.
-GCP is a big-ass ecosystem, and it’s nice that it can all work independently, but for those organizations that are all-in or want to become so, API access and secrets, definitions, and metadata (like rate limiting) seem like they could have potential to require less setup, manual secret encryption and storage, and perhaps better change management, if customers run could run their applications in containers that are part of a larger, more regular framework.
+GCP is a big-ass ecosystem, and it’s nice that it can all work independently, but for those organizations that are all-in or want to become so, API access and secrets, definitions, and metadata (like rate limiting) seem like they could have potential to require less setup, manual secret encryption and storage, and perhaps better change management, if customers could run their applications in containers that are part of a larger, more regular framework.

 Those ideas might just be stolen from that team, though.
 Personally when I use cloud providers, my frustrations tend to be knowing the “right way” to manage access, and feeling confident that I am not creating a big ol’ security risk because I don’t know the right way to talk to a service.